malinda-altrium/git-session/README.md

-# Git HTML Collaboration Demo
+# Collaborating on Git

 Welcome to the Git Workshop Project! 🎉
-This repository is part of an interactive hands-on Git session conducted by [Your Company Name] for first-year students.
+This repository is part of an interactive hands-on Git session conducted by Altrium for APIIT students.

 ## 📚 Objective